Accessing Your Maternity Notes

 You should specify how you wish to access the information, usually a copy of the record will suffice.

-You should complete a Subject Access Request Form (SARS form) along with your application.
+You should complete a Subject Access Request Form (SARS form) along with your application and send it directly to the hospital at which you received your care.

 SARS forms can be found here: